Starship Enterprise: The original Star Trek and first films

 Captain Kirk is given command of a new vessel named Enterprise at the end of Star Trek IV.
 Despite being a new ship narratively, the producers used the same filming model, redressed to include the new "NCC-1701-A" registry.
 The vessel appears in the next two films, Star Trek V: The Final Frontier (1989) and Star Trek VI: The Undiscovered Country (1991).
 The ship is ordered decommissioned at the end of the sixth film, and it later appears as part of the Starfleet Museum in the third season of Star Trek: Picard (2023).

 The Next Generation productions

-Andrew Probert designed a new Enterprise for a television series that takes place over 70 years after the original Star Trek.
+Andrew Probert designed a new Enterprise for a television series that takes place a century after the original Star Trek.